GoZOo/Eventus/README.md

 ## Updates

+### 2.7.2

+* Fix an issue with Google Distance Matrix API limitation

 ### 2.7.1

 * Evo reset option are not display by default
 * Fix hide button to create team of there are no club
 * Fix an issue with a translation
+* Fix an issue with message

 ### 2.7 - Seeker Update